MiloTruck/milotruck.github.io/_pages/DS-AI.md

 ---
 layout: archive
-permalink: /CTF/
+permalink: /Data-Science-and-AI/
-title: "CTFs and Wargames Archive"
+title: "Data Science and AI"
 ---
 List of Wargames and CTFs MiloTruck has participated in.